 ShoppingSquare One Shopping Centre, just south of hwys.
 403 and 10 (Hurontario Street) at 100 City Centre Dr., is eastern Canada's largest suburban shopping mall; the more than 320 shops and services include MUJI, which sells minimalist furnishings and goods with no brand names, and high-end department stores like Simons and Holt Renfrew.
 A farmers market is held in the Celebration Square parking lot in front of City Hall on Friday and Sunday 9-5, early June through late October.

-Erin Mills Town Centre, 5100 Erin Mills Pkwy. at Eglinton Avenue, offers more than 220 stores which include Hudson's Bay and Sears.
+Erin Mills Town Centre, 5100 Erin Mills Pkwy. at Eglinton Avenue, offers more than 220 stores which include Hudson's Bay.
 With more than 150 stores and services, Dixie Outlet Mall at 1250 S. Service Rd. is a factory outlet mall that features end-of-line clearances, manufacturers' seconds and discontinued lines.

 The villages of Clarkson and Port Credit, both along Lakeshore Road, offer an abundance of antique and craft shops as well as specialty stores.
 The Village of Streetsville, on Mississauga Road north of Eglinton Avenue, also is known for its specialty shops.